cloudnative-pg/cloudnative-pg/docs/src/quickstart.md

     to the image name, through the `<image>:<tag>@sha256:<digestValue>` format.

 !!!
 Note "There's more"
-    There are some example cluster configurations bundled with the operator.
+    There are some examples cluster configurations bundled with the operator.
     Please refer to the ["Examples" section](samples.md).